Teaching Assessments Online during the CELTA

 Teaching Online – my Thoughts and Reactions

-I was not quite half way through a CELTA course when lockdown started in Greece and, as a result of forced school closures, we were told that TPs* would be suspended indefinitely.
+I was not quite half way through a CELTA course when the lockdown started in Greece and, as a result of forced school closures, we were told that TPs* would be suspended indefinitely.
 At this point I had taught three classes face to face in Athens and had just started getting into the swing of things.
 Although I had another 5 TPs to go, I knew what was ahead of me and felt confident that I could cope with the demands of the course.
 Then, all of a sudden, we were left in limbo, not knowing when we would be able to continue our classes in Athens and, even more importantly, finish the course.

 *TPs = Teaching Practices